 1. Identify where your critical data assets are held.

 This could be on-premise servers, network storage devices (NAS/SAN), end-user devices, cloud services, systems and services or on removable media such as backup tapes, portable devices or USB drives.
-This information should be available from your school’s GDPR data maps.
+This information should be available from your school’s Records of Processing Activity (RoP) or data maps.
 If not, these activities should be combined.